 - Mutual respect and partnership (i.e. the value of experiential knowledge is recognized by all research team members);

-- Co-learning (i.e. patient and public partners learn more about the research process and researchers learn more about patient-centred engagement);
+- Co-learning (i.e. patient and public partners learn more about the research process and researchers learn more about patient and public engagement);

 - Reciprocal relationships (i.e. shared power and decision-making); and

-- Transparency, honesty and trust (i.e. open communication, reflexive practice and conflict resolution).
+- Transparency, honesty and trust (i.e. open communication, critical reflexive practice and conflict resolution).

-- Dissemination to participants, colleagues or members of the public regarding findings of a study.
+- Dissemination of research findings to participants, colleagues or members of the public

 - Help identify research priorities that matter most to people living with the health issue under study.